 Gerrard Winstanley and the Digger Movement

-It is apt that the new volumes are dedicated to the memory of Christopher Hill who carried out extremely important work to place the Digger movement and Winstanley in an objective and semi historical materialist context.
+It is apt that the new volumes are dedicated to the memory of Christopher Hill who carried out incredibly important work to place the Digger movement and Winstanley in an objective and semi-historical materialist context.

 According to Hill in his seminal study, The World Turned Upside Down the Diggers, “have something to say to twentieth-century socialists”.
-In this he meant that they were an anticipation of future struggles.
-I my opinion despite their radicalism the social and economic conditions had not yet matured for them to carry out a “second revolution” which would have seen the overthrow of Cromwell and the use of a wider use of the democratic franchise among other things.
+In this, he meant that they were an anticipation of future struggles.
+In my opinion, despite their radicalism, the social and economic conditions had not yet matured for them to carry out a “second revolution” which would have seen the overthrow of Cromwell and the use of a wider use of the popular franchise among other things.

-Despite over thirty years of revisionist attacks Hill’s work and especially The World Turned Upside Down continues to be the defining work that historians of early modern Britain have to work around.
+Despite over thirty years of revisionist attacks Hill’s work and The, in particular, World Turned Upside Down continues to be the defining work that historians of early modern Britain have to work around.

 This is not to say that the Revisionist historians have given up on the contrary they according to Michael Braddick “have tried to cut the English revolution down to size or to cast it in its own terms.
 In so doing, they naturally also cast a critical eye over the reputation and contemporary significance of its radical heroes.
 In Winstanley’s case, this led to an emphasis both on the strangeness of his thought for twentieth-century socialists and on the fact that he was a Digger leader only briefly in a long and, in many other ways, very respectable life.
 His Digger year, 1649, falls in the middle of four years of prolific and exhilarating publication, but that period of his life appears in the historical record as an irruption into an otherwise rather unremarkable and anonymous biography.
 Thus, to Mark Kishlansky, Winstanley was “a small businessman who began his career wholesaling cloth, ended it wholesaling grain, and in between sandwiched a mid-life crisis of epic proportions”.
 For revisionists, the years when the world was turned upside down stand in the same relation to the course of English history as Winstanley’s wild years either side of his fortieth birthday do to his subsequent life as a churchwarden”.